nbarikipoulos/poppy-robot-core/README.md

 ````
 will create a local .poppyrc file which handles these settings. __This file will be used for each call of the poppy-robot-client__ (in both CLI and script mode) __executed from this directory__.

-Note the poppy-robot-client first checks if a .poppyrc file exists, then it reads it, and next, it overrides the settings with values provided via CLI flags, if any.
+Note the poppy-robot-client will:
+- First checks if a .poppyrc file exists, and then it extracts its settings,
+- On a second hand, use the CLI settings, if any, and then it will override the corresponding values,
+- At last, it will override these settings with values passed through the
+arguments of this factory.

 #### Discovering Robot Configuration